Wednesday, 21 February 2018

 A view of the dome from inside.
 (23.07.2017.)

-It is a matter of great satisfaction for all of us that the gurdwara is given the due importance and care that it deserves.
-But I appeal to the government of Pakistan to issue more visas and more easily to those who want to visit their holy places in Pakistan.
-And on this issue no need to wait or expect for reciprocal steps by the Modi sarkar, because sarkar will come and go but people and their memories will stay here.
+It is a matter of great satisfaction for all of us that the gurdwara is now being given the care and respect it truly deserves.
+However, I appeal to the Government of Pakistan to issue more visas, and more easily, to those who wish to visit their holy sites here.
+On this matter, we need not wait for or expect reciprocal steps from the Modi government.
+Governments come and go, but people, and their memories, endure.

 Tariq Amir